konkentrate/aiki/README.md

 # AIKI | Modular Anki Flashcard Generator using LLMs

-This is the first commit of a personal project to create a Java/Python app that can:
+This is a personal project to create a Java/Python web app that can:

 - Accept PDF documents, pasted text, web links and potentially other formats of data
 - Extract, parse, and prepare the content for a large language model (LLM)
 - Generate **Anki-style flashcards** to help users learn and revise from any content

-This repo contains the current source code.
+This repo contains the current source code, but keep in mind it is still *WIP* and the scope of the project may change.

 ---